myabc/roller-markdown/README.markdown

 > Copyright 2008 Alex Coles.

-A copy of the License may be found in the LICENSE file.
+A copy of the License may be found in the MIT-LICENSE file.

 Additionally, this plugin bundles the following software: